 Children in this age group do not typically undergo tests unless they have specific symptoms suggesting a serious disorder or if no source of the fever can be found.

 For chronic fever, tests are often done.
 If doctors suspect a particular disorder, tests for that disorder are done.
 If the cause is unclear, screening tests are done.
 Screening tests include a complete blood cell count Complete blood count Doctors select tests to help diagnose blood disorders based on the person's symptoms and the results of the physical examination.
 Sometimes a blood disorder causes no symptoms but is discovered... read more , urinalysis and culture, and blood tests to check for inflammation.
 Tests for inflammation include the erythrocyte sedimentation rate (ESR) and measurement of C-reactive protein (CRP) levels.
 Other tests doctors sometimes do when there is no clear cause include stool tests, blood cultures or tests of antibody levels in the blood to detect bacteria or viruses, tuberculosis skin test or interferon-gamma release assay, chest x-rays, and computed tomography (CT) of the sinuses.

 Rarely, fevers persist, and doctors cannot identify the cause even after extensive testing.
-This type of fever is called fever of unknown origin Fever of unknown origin (FUO) Fever is an elevated body temperature.
-Temperature is considered elevated when it is higher than 100.4° F (38° C) as measured by an oral thermometer or higher than 100.8° F (38.2° C) as measured... read more .
+This type of fever is called fever of unknown origin Fever of unknown origin (FUO) Fever is an elevated body temperature that occurs when the body's thermostat (located in the hypothalamus in the brain) resets at a higher temperature, primarily in response to an infection... read more .
 Children with a fever of unknown origin may require additional testing and evaluation.